edulis8/a-recipe-app-react-node/frontend/README.md

 ## TODO

-1. fix the search function
+1. fix the search function (done)
-1. add a recipe component to display the response
+1. add a recipe component to display the response (that is, response from the /api/recipe/:id endpoint)
 1. add routing so that you can land on a recipe page or reload and have the same search